Value Differences

 Moral Relativism

-Dismissing God’s moral values gives rise to moral relativism.
+Dismissing God’s moral values leads to moral relativism.

-God is innately and singularly good.
+God is inherently and singularly good.
 Therefore, his moral values are good.
 Abiding by them produces goodness.
 Moral relativism justifies alternative values that are less than ideal.
 Abiding by them produces inferior outcomes.

 God’s moral values represent absolute truth.
 Like him, they are immutable.
-To the extent we disagree with God, our moral values represent provisional truths.
-We can edit them at any time to accommodate situational changes.
+To the extent we disagree with God, our moral values are provisional truths.
+We can revise them at any time to accommodate changes in our circumstances.

 God’s moral values are valid for everyone because he is morally superior to us.
-To the extent our moral values differ from his, they are not objectively true for others because, as fallen creatures, we are not morally superior to anyone.
+To the extent our moral values differ from his, they are not objectively true for others, since, as fallen creatures, we are not morally superior to anyone.

 Those who disagree with our moral code live by their own.
-And since they are morally equal to us, the values they uphold that differ from God’s have the same validity as ours.
-We may abhor these aberrant values, but we lack the moral authority to declare them unrighteous.
+Since they are morally equal to us, the values they uphold that differ from God’s have the same validity as ours.
+We may abhor their aberrant values, but we lack the moral authority to declare them unrighteous.

-Embracing moral relativism permits our worst traits to flourish because it can ultimately justify every act of wickedness.
-It requires us to passively tolerate retrograde cultures that sanction hatred, bigotry, misogyny, oppression, corruption, and stagnation.
+Embracing moral relativism allows our worst traits to flourish because it can ultimately justify every act of wickedness.
+It also requires us to passively tolerate retrograde cultures that sanction hatred, bigotry, oppression, misogyny, corruption, and stagnation.

 Small God

-Disagreeing with God about moral values requires us to diminish him and the Bible.
+Disagreements with God about his moral values require us to diminish him and the Bible.

-If God exists and is our Creator, then he is superior to us and sovereign over us.
-His moral values supersede ours.
+If God exists and is our Creator, he is superior to us and sovereign over us.
+His moral values take precedence over ours.

-If the authors of the Old and New Testaments were divinely inspired when they wrote their original manuscripts, and if these documents have been accurately copied through the ages, then the Bible faithfully conveys God’s moral values.
+If the authors of the Old and New Testaments were divinely inspired when they wrote their original manuscripts and if those documents have been accurately copied and transmitted through the ages, then the Bible faithfully conveys God’s moral values.

-We must believe one or more of these claims is false to discredit God’s moral code.
+To discredit God’s moral code, we must believe that at least one of these claims is false.
 This requires us to disregard the testimony of nature, history, and textual criticism.

 Contrarian Dilemmas

-Nature evidences the existence of God and his role as our Creator.
+Nature bears witness to God’s existence and his role as our Creator.

-To argue that God is nonexistent or not our Creator, we must explain how energy, matter, time, and space materialized from nothing and formed the universe.
+To argue that God does not exist or is not our Creator, we must explain how energy, matter, time, and space emerged from nothing and formed the universe.

-Then, we must describe how life spontaneously emerged from these four lifeless elements and began to reproduce itself.
+Then we must describe how life spontaneously emerged from these four lifeless elements and began reproducing.

-We must then identify the author of the DNA instructions that govern cell behavior.
+We must then identify the author of the DNA instructions governing cell behavior.

 Finally, we must explain why we are born with an innate sense of right and wrong.

-However, no amount of evidence is enough for those who want to live independently of him.
+However, no amount of evidence is enough to satisfy those who want to live independently of him.

-Old Testament prophecies concerning Babylon, Phoenicia, Assyria, Egypt, Persia, Greece, and Israel—not to mention those concerning the birth, life, death, and resurrection of Jesus—were fulfilled years, decades, and sometimes centuries after they were recorded.
-Other Old and New Testament prophecies about future events are trending toward fulfillment.
+Old Testament prophecies concerning Babylon, Phoenicia, Assyria, Egypt, Persia, Greece, and Israel—not to mention those concerning the birth, life, death, and resurrection of Jesus—were fulfilled years, decades, or even centuries after they were recorded.
+Other Old and New Testament prophecies about future events are increasingly being fulfilled.

-God purposely included prophecies in the Bible about verifiable historical events across human history so their fulfillment would validate its divine inspiration for all generations.
+God deliberately included prophecies in the Bible about verifiable historical events throughout human history so their fulfillment would validate its divine inspiration for all generations.

-Evidence for the textual accuracy of the Bible far exceeds that of other ancient texts.
+Evidence for the Bible’s textual accuracy far exceeds that of other ancient texts.

-Like other works of antiquity, the original Bible manuscripts disintegrated into dust long ago.
+Like other works of antiquity, the original Bible manuscripts have long since disintegrated into dust.
 The Old and New Testaments we read today have been reconstructed from copies of these documents.

-We have thousands of partial or complete copies of the Old and New Testament books.
-Some copies of the Gospels are dated within a few decades of the events they describe.
+We have thousands of partial or complete copies of the Old and New Testament books, including copies of the Gospels that date to within a few decades of the events they describe.

-We can be confident that the Bible we read today is a faithful rendition of the original manuscripts because so many of these copies agree textually.
+We can be confident that the Bible we read today is a faithful rendition of the original manuscripts because so many of these copies agree in their text.

-There is less support for the textual accuracy of other ancient texts we read today, such as the writings of Plato, Aristotle, and Socrates, as well as the historical accounts recorded by Josephus, Herodotus, and Thucydides.
+There is less support for the textual accuracy of other ancient texts we read today, such as the writings of Plato, Aristotle, and Socrates, as well as the historical accounts of Josephus, Herodotus, and Thucydides.

-Only a few copies of their original manuscripts remain, and the oldest texts are dated centuries or even millennia after these men lived.
+Only a few copies of their original manuscripts survive, and the oldest texts are dated centuries or even millennia after these men lived.

-Therefore, if we deem the Bible unreliable, we must also question the authenticity of these other ancient writings.
+Therefore, if we deem the Bible unreliable, we must also question the authenticity of these other ancient texts.

 God’s Perspective

-Misguided believers dogmatically contend that God hates—as they do—those who object to certain tenets of his moral code.
+Misguided believers dogmatically contend that God hates those who reject certain tenets of his moral code, as they do.

 They are wrong.
-In fact, they are breaking God’s third commandment when they invoke his name to justify their personal hatred.
+In fact, they are violating God’s third commandment when they invoke his name to justify their personal hatred.

-God dislikes the sins that follow our rejection of his moral code—in whole or part—but his love for us is not conditioned on our agreement with his values or our adherence to them.
+God dislikes the sins that result from our rejection of his moral code, whether in whole or in part, but his love for us is not conditioned on our agreement with his values.

-In fact, our present adherence to God’s moral values is not his top priority.
+In fact, our acceptance and adherence to God’s moral values are not his top priority.

 God’s Priorities

 God’s primary concern is our salvation.
-Above all else, he wants us to qualify for heaven so we can spend eternity with him.
+Above all, he wants us to qualify for heaven so we can spend eternity with him.

-God’s third priority is the quality of our interpersonal relationships.
-He wants us to treat others the way we want to be treated.
+God’s third priority is the quality of our relationships.
+He wants us to treat others as we want to be treated.

-Jesus said that if we pursue these priorities, everything else God wants for and from us will fall into place, including our adoption of his moral code.
+Jesus said that if we consistently pursue these priorities, everything else God wants for and from us will eventually fall into place, including our adoption of his moral code.

 Eternal Treasure

-Jesus told his disciples a parable in Matthew 13:44 that pertains to moral disagreements with God.
+In Matthew 13:44, Jesus told his disciples a parable that addresses moral disagreements with God.
 Here it is:

 The kingdom of heaven is like treasure hidden in a field.
 When a man found it, he hid it again, and then in his joy, he sold all he had and bought that field.

 God’s reign in us begins when we accept his gift of salvation through Jesus.
-After that, it entails our voluntary submission to his authority and our consent to let him renew us as he sees fit.
+After that, it entails our voluntary submission to his authority and our consent to be renewed as he sees fit.
 Implicit in God’s reign is our conscious agreement with his moral values.

 As with other changes he makes in our life, God never demands that we abide by his moral code, even after we ask him to reign in us.

 Instead, he enlightens us about the superiority of his moral values as we walk in harmony with him, and instills in us the desire to uphold them to the best of our ability.
-As this desire intensifies, we increasingly align our morals with his to please ourselves, as well as him.
+As this desire intensifies, we increasingly align our morals with his to please ourselves and him.

-Jesus tells us through this parable that the benefits of asking God to reign in us—true contentment in this life and eternal bliss in the next life—are worth far more than the risks we take, the price we pay, and the control we relinquish by submitting this request.
+Through this parable, Jesus tells us that the benefits of asking God to reign in us—true contentment in this life and eternal bliss in the next—are worth far more than the risks we take, the price we pay, and the control we relinquish when we submit this request.